 B.A., Mathematics, Utah State University

 Dr. David Huff is clinical professor of supply chain management and director of Online Graduate Programs in Supply Chain Management.
 Previously, he held visiting professorships at NYU and Utah.
 He teaches supply chain management, operations management, business statistics, and management science for undergraduate, graduate and executive students.
 He consistently receives top ratings and teaching awards, most recently receiving the award for best MBA Supply Chain Professor in 2017.

 AB, Political Science and History, Duke University

 Dr. John Jordan has been working at the intersection of technology and management for more than 20 years.
-At the Ernst & Young Center for Business Innovation, he directed internet research for the Wired for Profit multi-client program, and was later on the staff of the chief technology officer before returning to academia.
-He has received teaching awards at University of Michigan, Harvard, and Penn State, and is the author of five books.
+At the Ernst & Young Center for Business Innovation, he directed internet research for the Wired for Profit multi-client program, then moved to the staff of the Chief Technology Officer before returning to academia.
+He has won teaching awards at Michigan, Harvard, and Penn State, and is the author of five books.
 The most recent, Robots (in the MIT Press Essential Knowledge series) has been translated into six languages.
-His next book on 3D printing (MIT Press) will be published in 2019.
+His next book, on 3D printing (MIT Press), will be published in 2019.

 C. John Langley Jr.